South of France Cities

-We finally hit the Mediterranean with Collioure, a small town on the border between Spanish and French Catalonia.
+From Gábor Kovács of Surfing the Planet: Collioure is a small town on the border between Spanish and French Catalonia.
 Although it belongs to France, its history is strongly connected to neighboring Spain, and you can feel this double heritage while visiting Collioure.
 Antonio Machado, the famous Spanish poet, died here after escaping from Franco's terror during the Spanish Civil War, and many Spaniards still visit his tomb.

 Nowadays, Collioure is a picturesque coastal town that get very busy in summer, when tourists from both sides of the border come for an afternoon stroll to enjoy the town's gastronomy and artistic heritage.

 The main sights to visit in Collioure are the beautiful Notre-Dame-des-Anges Church and the hilltop fortress of Château Royal de Collioure, which was held by several European royal families.
-My favorite thing to do in Collioure is getting lost amongst the narrow streets of Moré, the old fishermen’s neighborhood right on the coast.
+A favorite thing to do in Collioure is getting lost amongst the narrow streets of Moré, the old fishermen’s neighborhood right on the coast.
 These cobbled streets are nicely decorated with flowers and other art objects.
-If I can give you just one tip: don’t miss out on trying a plate of anchovies in one of the local restaurants, it’s absolutely amazing.
+Here's a tip: don’t miss out on trying a plate of anchovies in one of the local restaurants.

 ◈ ◈ ◈ ◈ ◈